zyw229/blog/blog/content/posts/macro002.md

 ## Is the party over?

-The market can still cling on the [mini-QE](https://zyw229.github.io/posts/macro001/) effects from BTFP.
-If the constant deposit outflow from regional banks continues.
-If situation worsens and prompts more action from the Fed, and maybe even forces them to lower interest rate, it will be a big positive for risk assets.
+The market can still cling on the [mini-QE](https://zyw229.github.io/posts/macro001/) effects from BTFP, given the constant deposit outflow from regional banks continues.
+If situation further worsens and prompts more action from the Fed, and maybe even forces them to lower interest rate, it will be a big positive for risk assets.

 However, recent data suggests the outflow might have stablized a bit.
 Usage of BTFP has decreased a lot, suggesting a temporary stabilization of US banking system.
 If this trend sustains, the QE effect achieved by BTFP may also be coming to an end.